barrel/barrel-wordpress/wp-content/themes/barrel-base/README.md

 2. Run `npm i` in the theme directory.
 3. Run `npm start` to start ongoing development task, or `npm run build` to compile assets a single time.

+### Setup
+The theme makes use of the [barrel-cli](https://github.com/barrel/barrel-cli), which wraps much of the webpack and postcss functionality along with tooling for our modular development workflow.

+If you have an issue with setup, please open an [issue](https://github.com/barrel/barrel-cli/issues) on GitHub.

 ### WordPress Plugins
 *The following plugins are always included:*